- What do I need to do first?

 - Will you send my final transcript to the college I’m attending after I graduate?

-You must see the registrar first for all transcript submission methods (mailed, electronic, or uploaded).
+You must see the SME registrar, Melanie Lowe, first for all transcript submission methods (mailed, electronic, or uploaded).
+Students must submit a completed transcript release form, in person, to Mrs. Lowe.

-If you are applying to a school via Common App or SendEdu, your counselor will upload your transcript and each college will download it only after you have submitted your application to that college.
+If you are applying to a school via Common App or SendEdu, your counselor may upload your transcript at any time (after you have completed a transcript release form and met with your counselor).
+However, each college will download it only after you have submitted your application to that college.

 Some schools allow your counselor to upload your transcript directly to their portal.
 Discuss this with the registrar when you sign your transcript release card and she will let your counselor know.